AstreaTSS/ToggleableKeepInventory/README.md

 ## Notes
 - This supports Bukkit/Spigot/Paper 1.18.2+.
 Support for other servers types is unlikely.
-- The one permission this mod provides is `togglekeepinv.command`.
+- The one permission this mod has is `togglekeepinv.command`.